62 Criminal Justice Terms Law Enthusiasts Should Know

 Money paid by a defendant to a plaintiff to compensate for injuries—and that’s not just physical injuries.

-If a defendant fails to appear in court, they may receive a default judgement against them.
+If a defendant fails to appear in court, they may receive a default judgment against them.

 A lawyer’s examination of an opponent’s facts and documents in the preparation of a trial.